AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/managed-identity.md

 ## Quick start

-To quickly get started and see Azure Managed Identity in action, you can use [the sample](../../../samples/msal-node-samples/managed-identity) the team has built for this purpose.
+To quickly get started and see Azure Managed Identity in action, you can use one of [the samples](../../../samples/msal-node-samples/Managed-Identity) the team has built for this purpose.

 ## How to use managed identities